code-mattclaffey/performance-kit/02-fouc-vs-foic/readme.md

 ## How to measure the value

-Measuring the value for this would be to get a film strip from [Web Page Test](https://www.webpagetest.org) and then get another film strip after the implementation.
-Once you have the comparison you can show the client/project manager the improvement for extra brownie points. :wink:
+Measuring the value for this would be to compare a before/after film strip from [Web Page Test](https://www.webpagetest.org).

 **Tip:** - in DevTools use the capture screenshots button to view a filmstrip of the page load.
 This is similliar to Web Page Test but not as accurate.

 ## Results

-FOIC content did not appear on the page until 4.32 seconds whereas with FOUC our content appear in 1.04 seconds.
+FOIC content did not appear on the page until 3.96s seconds whereas with FOUC our content appear in 1.01 seconds.

 Before.html